chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 # Requirements
 To access the Refinitv Eikon database, your institution needs to have an account.
 Further, you need Microsoft Excel with the installed Add-in, which can be downloaded here: https://eikon.thomsonreuters.com/index.html

+# Overview
+This guide consists of three different parts:
+1. Selecting the firms and downloading firm identifiers.
+2. Downloading the time-series data.
+3. Merging the data.

+# Selecting the firms and downloading firm identifiers:
+a)